DucPr0/MineController/README.md

 # MineController
-A REST API framework for Java designed to match ASP.NET's syntax.
+A lightweight REST API framework for Java designed to match ASP.NET's syntax.

 # What is MineController?
 MineController is an attempt at bringing REST Controllers' syntax from ASP.NET over to Java and Kotlin.
 Simply define your controller functions with the appropriate http requests and routing, and the framework will take care of the rest.